anjackson/codex/content/about/_index.md

 I got my start in digital preservation helping build the [PLANETS Testbed](https://journal.code4lib.org/articles/83) as part of the [PLANETS Project](https://www.planets-project.eu/).
 This new site is largely based on my ideas of what the PLANETS Testbed _should have been_.

 I blogged a bit more about my background [here](https://anjackson.net/2017/04/04/digipres-lessons-learned/).

-## What?

-This is my attempt to create a set of practical resources for experimenting with tools and understanding issues related to digital preservation and web archiving.

 ## Links